Northern Cross: Backbone of Milky Way | EarthSky.org

 When you look at the Northern Cross, you’re looking directly into the Milky Way disk, where the soft glow of millions of stars glazes over the heavens.
 In fact, the galactic plane (equator) runs right through the Northern Cross, encircling the sky above and below the horizon.

-On some clear, dark night, use binoculars and the Northern Cross to enjoy the star fields, stars cluster and nubulae that abound within the disk of the Milky Way galaxy!
+On some clear, dark night, use binoculars and the Northern Cross to enjoy the star fields, star clusters and nebulae that abound within the disk of the Milky Way galaxy!

 Northern Cross as a marker of seasons.
-As seen from mid-northern latitudes, the Northern cross is out for at least part of the night all year around.
+As seen from mid-northern latitudes, the Northern Cross is out for at least part of the night all year around.
 It’s out all night in summer.
 On Northern Hemisphere summer nights, the Northern Cross shines in the east at nightfall, sweeps high overhead after midnight, and swings to the west by daybreak.
 By the time northern autumn arrives, the Northern Cross is still out from nightfall till midnight, but it appears high overhead at evening and sets in the northwest after midnight.
-When winter comes, the Northern cross is standing upright over your northwest horizon.
+When winter comes, the Northern Cross is standing upright over your northwest horizon.

 When you see the Northern Cross in the east on summer evenings, it’s sideways to the horizon.
 On autumn evenings, the Northern Cross beams high overhead but runs diagonally across the sky.
 On a winter evening, this wondrous star formation stands vertically to the horizon!

-Bottom line: The Northern Cross isn’t a constellation.
-It’s an “asterism” or recognizable pattern of stars, part of the constellation Cygnus the Swan, and a beautiful guide to the wondrous band of the Milky Way.
+Bottom line: The Northern Cross is an “asterism” or recognizable pattern of stars, part of the constellation Cygnus the Swan.
+How to find it in your sky.

 Bruce McClure has served as lead writer for EarthSky's popular Tonight pages since 2004.
 He's a sundial aficionado, whose love for the heavens has taken him to Lake Titicaca in Bolivia and sailing in the North Atlantic, where he earned his celestial navigation certificate through the School of Ocean Sailing and Navigation.
 He also writes and hosts public astronomy programs and planetarium programs in and around his home in upstate New York.